tommasoturchi/axai/src/pages/program.md

 ### About the Event

-We are excited to present the program for the Adaptive eXplainable AI Workshop, set to take place on Monday, March 18 in _Room BofA 1, AC Hotel by Marriott Greenville Downtown_.
+We are excited to present the program for the Adaptive eXplainable AI Workshop, set to take place on Monday, March 18 in _Room Jasmine, AC Hotel by Marriott Greenville Downtown_.
 This workshop promises a morning rich with learning, networking, and exploration of the latest advancements in the field of eXplainable AI.

 <center>